Dan013577947/PORTFOLIO_INVENTOPROFIT/README.md

 # InventoProfit
 ## Overview
 InventoProfit is a Final group project and I am the main contributor.
-I made the program using Python and Tkinter Library for GUI, has features such as qr code auto generate for each item added, qr code scan using laptop/desktop camera, login and creation account system, forgot password, sales history, daily sales, weekly sales, monthly sales, expenses handling, inventory, and so on.
+I made the program using Python and Tkinter Library for GUI, has features such as QR code auto generate for each item added, QR code scan using laptop/desktop camera, login and creation account system, forgot password, sales history, daily sales, weekly sales, monthly sales, expenses handling, inventory, and so on.
 I used txt as database, and used own logic to manipulate the database in txt.
 The project needed huge patience and great data handling skills to fix the errors.
 I Included a video of InventoProfit working in my fb, feel free to watch my work :)
 ## Video Link